The French Dispatch: Wes Anderson Reunites With Our Favorite Actors

 Wes Anderson crafts unique films that are like dollhouses full of complicated characters.
 We love the filmmaker's idiosyncratic stories and visual style, as seen in films like RUSHMORE, THE ROYAL TENENBAUMS, and THE GRAND BUDAPEST HOTEL.
 While his live-action films are cleverly constructed, Anderson takes things a step further in animated movies like FANTASTIC MR. FOX and ISLE OF DOGS.
 They're quite literally fabricated realities, full of hand-made stop-motion puppets.

-The director's newest movie, coming to theatres soon, is THE FRENCH DISPATCH.
+The director's newest movie, which finally comes to theatres on October 22, is THE FRENCH DISPATCH.
 The title refers to a "New Yorker"-like magazine published in Europe, and the movie is described as "a love letter to journalists."
 It's a chance to see the filmmaker reunite with some of his beloved regular cast members for a very different take on the newspaper movie.

 A Simple, Brilliant Premise